guiaramos/ts-graphql-server/README.md

 ## Deployment

-There is no deployment for this project
+There is no deployment for this project yet

 ## Built With